josephkassouf/NodeJS-Masterclass/README.md

 ## Course Description

-In this course, I learn the fundamentals of Node.js, including core modules and NPM, and how Node.js works behind the scenes with concepts like the event loop and non-blocking code.
-I dive into Express for routing and middleware, and develop RESTful APIs with advanced features such as filtering, sorting, and pagination.
-I explore server-side rendering with Pug templates, and perform CRUD operations with MongoDB both locally and on the Atlas platform.
-I cover advanced MongoDB topics like geospatial queries and the aggregation pipeline, along with Mongoose for data modeling and validation.
-The course includes the MVC architecture, advanced data modeling in NoSQL databases, modern authentication with JWT, and user authorization.
-I emphasize security best practices, including encryption and sanitization, and learn to accept credit card payments with Stripe, upload files, process images, and send emails with Mailtrap and Sendgrid.
-Finally, I master advanced error handling, deploy applications to Heroku, and get a crash course on Git and GitHub.
+In this course, I gained a comprehensive understanding of Node.js, including its core modules, NPM, and the underlying mechanisms such as the event loop and non-blocking code.
+The curriculum delved into Express for routing and middleware, as well as the creation of RESTful APIs featuring advanced filtering, sorting, and pagination capabilities.
+I learned about server-side rendering with Pug templates and performed CRUD operations with MongoDB, both locally and on the Atlas platform.
+The course also covered advanced MongoDB topics, including geospatial queries, the aggregation pipeline, and using Mongoose for data modeling and validation.
+Key components of the course included:

+- The MVC architecture
+- Advanced data modeling in NoSQL databases
+- Modern authentication with JWT
+- User authorization

+Additionally, the course emphasized security best practices, such as encryption and sanitization.
+I learned how to integrate Stripe for credit card payments, manage file uploads, process images, and send emails using Mailtrap and Sendgrid.
+Finally, the course covered advanced error handling and deploying applications to Heroku.

 ## Section 2: Introduction to Node.js and NPM